L9 – Application to Collect Rent a Tenant Owes

 Part 5: Details of the Landlord’s Claim

 Be very careful when filling out this table.
-It is important that the rental periods are listed correctly because the smallest mistake will likely mean you having to start the process over.
+It is important that the rental periods are listed correctly because the smallest mistake will likely mean you have to start the process over.

-• If rent is due on 1st of the month, the rent period would run from the first of that month until the very last day of that same month.
+For example, if rent is due on the 1st of the month, the rent period would run from the 1st of that month until the very last day of the same month.

-• If rent is due on 15th of the month, the rent period would run from the 15th of one month until the 14th of the next month.
+If rent is due on the 15th of the month, the rent period would run from the 15th of one month until the 14th of the next month.

 Part 6: Total Amount Owing

-The total in this section, Part 6, is what you must write as the amount owing in Part 2 of the application.
+There are different fees depending on the method of filing, paper-based or through the Tribunals Ontario Portal.
+Visit https://tribunalsontario.ca/ltb/filing-and-fees/ to obtain the applicable fee.
+The total in this section part six is what you must write as the amount owing in part two of the application.

 Part 7: Signature